Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 What is unique about photographing compared to other countries where you have worked?

-Iceland it’s still a very peaceful country and a very easy country to drive in.
+Iceland is still a very peaceful country and a very easy country to drive in.
 After all, it’s an Island.
-So, sooner or later you get yourself on the starting point.
+So, sooner or later, you get yourself to the starting point.

 Iceland is perfect for photography, both in summer and winter

-Because of Iceland latitude, the sun never goes very high in the sky even during the summer days, so you can shoot without harsh light most of the day.
+Because of Iceland’s latitude, the sun never goes very high in the sky even during the summer days, so you can shoot without harsh light most of the day.

-During summer, the sunset and sunrise are awesome for photographers.
-For somebody from the South of Europe, the first sunset is a total surprise because we are not used to having sunsets that last for hours.
+During the summer, the sunset and sunrise are awesome for photographers.
+For someone from southern Europe, the first sunset is a total surprise because we are not used to sunsets that last for hours.
 If you plan things well, you can shoot the sunset with plenty of time to frame, to check, to reframe, to do different compositions.
 Then you can move around to other places to shoot the sunrise two or three hours later with continuous light on the horizon.

 What are the main challenges inherent in photographing Iceland?

-During the winter, you should go very well prepared for subzero temperatures.
-As a photographer you will stay a lot of time on the same spot, waiting to shoot in the best light or catch the northern lights.
+During the winter, you should be very well prepared for sub-zero temperatures.
+As a photographer, you will spend a lot of time in the same spot, waiting to shoot in the best light or catch the northern lights.
 If you are not warm, you’ll feel uncomfortable and you will not be able to achieve the best results.

-Waterfalls are huge in Iceland and so it is the spray from them.
+Waterfalls are huge in Iceland, and so is the spray from them.
 You should clean your lenses after every shot.

 What advice would you give to those who are photographing Iceland for the first time?